Acacia confusa

 Description

-A resilient forestry tree, it can withstand adverse weather events because of its far-reaching root system, which also has nitrogen-fixing abilities, helping enrich the soil as it grows.
-This has led to its widespread use in forest regeneration projects, particularly on degraded soil and sloping land, to minimise soil erosion and protect watershed areas.
+Nitrogen-fixing - A resilient forest tree, it can withstand adverse weather events thanks to its extensive root system, which also has nitrogen-fixing abilities, helping enrich the soil as it grows.

 Climate